 There are many similarities among existential, humanistic and transpersonal psychologies.
 One might view them as siblings who each stayed true to their family values, but chose a slightly different path.
 Like the previous two approaches, existential psychology assumes that:

 Existential psychology also borrows the emphasis on relationships with others from transpersonal psychology.
-One crucial difference that sets existential theory apart is the active acknowledgement of human limitations.
+One crucial difference that sets the existential theory apart is the active acknowledgment of human limitations.
 That is, while humans have significant potential and will naturally work toward self-actualization, they are also limited in their growth.
-Existential psychology examines the human condition, but takes a positive approach to it.
+Existential psychology examines the human condition but takes a positive approach to it.

 The Doctor of Philosophy in General Psychology with an Emphasis in Cognition and Instruction degree program includes a course that explores humanistic, transpersonal, and existential psychology.
 The College of Doctoral Studies at Grand Canyon University invites you to click on the Request More Information button at the top of the website to complete your educational journey as part of our Christian learning community.

 About College of Doctoral Studies

 Grand Canyon University’s innovative doctoral degree programs prepare learners for leadership roles in their professions, communities and society.
 A dynamic online learning community, unique dissertation process, wealth of resources and collaborative environment support a successful and meaningful doctoral journey.
 Readers of The Doctoral Journey blog, presented by the College of Doctoral Studies, will find resourceful posts regarding doctoral programs, research best practices and unique dissertation process, plus other knowledgeable contributions from GCU’s doctoral faculty and experts.